 “We wanted to be able to capture a younger, more emerging client segment at a point early in their wealth accumulation years,” said Andy Saperstein, co-president of Morgan Stanley Wealth Management.
 “We’ve always been a player, but didn’t have the ability to administer the plans well digitally, or to serve the mass of the employees at scale.”

 The acquisition, expected to close this or next quarter, underscores Morgan Stanley’s commitment to the big bet it made on retail brokerage with its acquisition of Smith Barney.
-But it also illustrates the challenges traditional brokerage firms are encountering in finding new business as older, wealthier clients draw down investments and their aging brokerage forces retire.
+But it also illustrates the challenges traditional brokerage firms are encountering in finding new business as their older, wealthier clients draw down investments and their aging brokerage forces retire.

 Morgan Stanley has been incentivizing its advisers to lock in customers and their families by promoting financial plans and using digital client-servicing tools, a difficult cultural change for those who plied their trade pushing investment strategies.
 In its move to source new clients from the low-margin stock plan administration business, the company is following a strategy brokerage firms have long used in servicing corporate retirement plans.

 Morgan Stanley’s own stock-plan business works with about 1.5 million employees at 320 established companies, but for the past two years it has been in the process of converting those customers to Solium Capital’s platforms.
 Other brokerage firms, including UBS Wealth Management USA and Oppenheimer & Co., also “white-label” their stock plan services through the Canadian firm.
 Spokespeople at those companies did not immediately respond to a request for comment as to whether they will remain with Solium after ownership shifts to Morgan Stanley.

 The acquisition, expected to close this quarter or next quarter, will make Morgan Stanley the largest stock administrator by plans served and the third largest in terms of participants, executives said.